Purity and 2-Calabi-Yau categories: Introduction

 so that we can define a perverse filtration of $\HO^{\BM}(\FM^{\Dol}_{r,d}(C),\BQ)$ by subspaces

-This filtration generalises the perverse filtration on the cohomology of Higgs moduli spaces from the case of coprime $r,d$. \sssct In general, and in contrast with the non-stacky/coprime case, there is no construction of an isomorphism between the Borel--Moore homology of the Betti moduli stack and the Dolbeault moduli stack.
+This filtration generalises the perverse filtration on the cohomology of Higgs moduli spaces from the case of coprime $r,d$. \sssct In general, and in contrast with the non-stacky/coprime case, there is no construction via the classical nonabelian Hodge homeomorphism of an isomorphism between the Borel--Moore homology of the Betti moduli stack and the Dolbeault moduli stack.
 However it is suggested by \cite{PS19} that there should be an isomorphism after passing to the associated graded object of filtrations on at least one side of the nonabelian Hodge correspondence.
-It is certainly tempting to speculate that this filtration is provided by the perverse filtration (with respect to the morphism $p$); see \S \ref{Betti_sec} for further comments, along with a conjecture making this speculation concrete.
+It is certainly tempting to speculate that this filtration is provided by the perverse filtration (with respect to the morphism $p$); see \S \ref{Betti_sec} for further comments, along with a conjecture making this speculation concrete, and see \cite{DHSM22} for a proof of this conjecture, using the results of the present paper.

-\sssct We can relate the perverse filtration for $\HO^{\BM}(\FM^{\Dol}_{r,d}(C),\BQ)$ to the above standard remedy (involving intersection complexes) via another application of Theorem \ref{thm:purity_relative}, and the study of \textit{supports}. \smallbreak In a little more detail, Theorem \ref{thm:purity_relative} yields a decomposition
+\sssct We can relate the perverse filtration for $\HO^{\BM}(\FM^{\Dol}_{r,d}(C),\BQ)$ to the above standard remedy (involving intersection complexes) via another application of Theorem \ref{thm:purity_relative}, and the study of \textit{supports}.
+In a little more detail, Theorem \ref{thm:purity_relative} yields a decomposition

-where $Z_j$ are locally closed subspaces of $\CM^{\Dol}_{r,d}(C)$ and $\CL_j$ are simple local systems on them.
+where $K_{r,d,n}$ are indexing sets, $Z_j$ are locally closed subspaces of $\CM^{\Dol}_{r,d}(C)$ and $\CL_j$ are simple local systems on them.
 One may show, using Theorem \ref{ICin}, that a shift of the summand $\IC_{\CM^{\Dol}_{r,d}(C)}(\BQ)$ appears in this decomposition, so that there is an inclusion (up to overall shifts) of pure Hodge structures

 Moreover it then follows that there is a precise relation between the perverse filtrations:

 See \S \ref{Higgs_sec} for the details, incorporating all of the correct shifts and the upgrade to mixed Hodge structures.